ADORSYS-GIS/openstack/docs/tutorials/ansible_tuto.md

 ### Installation

-Firslt make sure you are having ansible install in you machine , Follow this to install it depending on the os you are on
+First make sure you are having ansible install in you machine , Follow this to install it depending on the os you are on

 -  linux
 ```